-This stone represents faith, love and constancy.
+The Garnet stone represents faith, love and constancy.
 Garnet may provide directional guidance in the darkness, making it ideal for frequent travelers.
-Its wearers may feel an increase in will power, self image and energy levels., while nervous people may feel calmer.
+Its wearers may feel an increase in will power, self-image and energy levels, while nervous people may feel calmer.

 Amethyst signifies peace, temperance, serenity and royalty.
 Wearing this birthstone during the month of February may strengthen relationships and provide courage when it is needed.
 The amethyst stone is also known to protect its wearers from intoxication.

 Birthstone for March - Aquamarine

 The aquamarine birthstone promotes good health, as its thought to help cure heart, liver and stomach diseases; all that had to be done was to drink the water in which the gem had been soaking.
 Sailors in the past believed the sea god Neptune blessed the stone, protecting its wearers from the dangers of the sea.

 Diamonds are a well-known stone, symbolizing everlasting love and invincibility.
 Its wearers are thought to carry great courage, making it possible to conquer times of hardship.
 It was once believed that diamonds could help ward off insanity and the evils associated with it.